pwm/nixkell/README.md

 - `util.nix` - helper functions
 - `shell.nix` (in the root) - entry point to the nix shell.
 Called by direnv upon entering the directory.

 That's all there is to it really.
+Ultimately Nixkell is just a starting point.
+Once set up it's up to you to mould it to whatever shape your project dictates.
+It is also less than 200 lines of Nix code, making it easy to just dig in and learn a bit about Nix.

 Happy hacking!

 ## Learn some Nix